Click to go to Digital Deli Too Home Page blank head

 A number of circulating exemplars are curiously annotated as "West Coast only," broadcasts.
 Every single Dark Venture episode ever recorded and broadcast originated from either KGO, San Francisco or KECA, Los Angeles--both unquestionably West Coast stations.
 Clearly, every single Dark Venture exemplar ever recorded was 'West Coast only.'
 If the inference in that annotation was that the annotated exemplars were aired over only the original KGO run, that's equally in error.
 The circulating exemplars annotated as 'West Coast Only' were both clearly broadcast during the nationwide ABC run of 1946 through 1947.

-Where does all this clearly intentional misinformation and misrepresentation come from?
+Where does all this misinformation and misrepresentation come from?
 Perhaps it's something as simple as bragging rights between venerable collectors or commercial Vintage Radio resellers.
 Whatever it actually is, you'll have to ask all the authoritative experts and venerable collectors for that answer.
 We simply point out what actually transpired--as a matter of historical record.
-We leave it to others to either perpetuate the misinformation and misrepresentations, or own up to the commercial fraud and correct it.
-OTR is a multi-million dollar business, after all.
-It should be held to big business standards.
+We leave it to others to either perpetuate the misinformation and misrepresentations, or own up to the commercial inaccuracies and correct them.
+OTR is a multi-million dollar 'cottage industry' business, after all.
+But should be held to mainstream business standards--like honesty and accuracy.

 What you see here, is what you get.
 Complete transparency.
 We have no 'credentials' whatsoever--in any way, shape, or form--in the 'otr community'--none.
 But here's how we did it--for better or worse.
 Here's how you can build on it yourselves--hopefully for the better.
 Here are the breadcrumbs--just follow the trail a bit further if you wish.
 No hobbled downloads.
 No misdirection.
 No posturing about our 'credentials.'
 No misrepresentations.
 No strings attached.
 We point you in the right direction and you're free to expand on it, extend it, use it however it best advances your efforts.